 Risk of Inflation –

-Debt instruments have fixed rate of interest as returns.
+Debt instruments have a fixed rates of interest as returns.
 They are also on the lower side.
-Inflation, on the other hand grows steadily at a compounded rate.
+Inflation, on the other hand, grows steadily at a compounded rate.
 Inflation eats into your returns.
 If it is greater than the interest rate you get (after tax), you will have a negative real rate of return.
-For example, inflation is 5% interest earned on an FD is 6% (if you are in highest tax bracket – after tax you will get less than 4.5%) – then your returns are in the negative zone.
-Check – why debt will always give negative return [with Calculation]
+For example, inflation is 5% interest earned on an FD is 6% (if you are in the highest tax bracket – after tax you will get less than 4.5%) – then your returns are in the negative zone.

 What can you do –